CharOConnell/chateaux-of-brittany/README.md

 ## Credits
 ### Content
 Text was written by me within the site.
-Any information attached to the maps is from the Google Maps API and Google Places API.
+Any information attached to the maps is from the Google Maps API and Google Places API built into my own text.

 ### Media
-The photos used in this site were taken from my personal collection of holiday photos.
+The photos used in the landing page of this site were taken from my personal collection of holiday photos, photos linking to the maps are found from the Google Maps API directory.
 All information attached to the maps is retrieved from Google Maps API.
 All icons are from the Font Awesome website.